Going Out With Friends? 5 Ways to Sanitize Yourself When You Get Home

 According to the CDC, washing your hands with soap and water is a better option than using hand sanitizer.
 If you have a tap outside your house, like in your garage or your dirty kitchen, properly clean your hands before even touching your front door.
 If you don’t have a running water source nearby, try installing a hose from the nearest faucet instead.

-Set up a hygiene station around the premises, complete with a reliable hand soap that can get rid of major germs.
+Set up a hygiene station around the premises, complete with a reliable sanitary handwash that can get rid of major germs.
 Lifebuoy Antibacterial Handwash Total 10 does this better by eliminating 99.9% of germs thanks to its powerful and protective Activ Silver+ formula.

 Jump Into the Shower